 Configuring interaction with the external tool

-In the Tool to run on changes area, specify the tool to use, the arguments to pass to it, the expected output file types, etc.
+In the Tool to run on changes area, specify the tool to use, the arguments to pass to it, the expected output file types, and so on.

 $FileNameWithoutExtension$, that will be replaced with actual file names.